-FORGING A FUTURE OFFERS suggestions to increase the number and the quality of opportunities for Detroiters to make a living in the Mt.
+Particle of populations of Detroiters to make a living in the Mt.
 Elliott employment district.
 This district is one of seven primary employment districts outlined in the Detroit Future City Strategic Framework Plan (DFC).
 The Mt.
 Elliott employment district currently has the third highest number of jobs of DFC's employment districts, trailing only Downtown and Midtown, and the most jobs of any industrial corridor in the City of Detroit.
 Unfortunately, decades of disinvestment have led to severe maintenance and reinvestment challenges for today.
 Inadequate City services, dilapidated structures, crime, and lack of workforce preparedness are just some of the issues afflicting this area.